"What can you do with an English major?"

 We want to connect our current majors with these alums, to help them explore the myriad possibilities for life after the Penn English major.

-For that reason, we are launching an exciting new initiative: the Summer Alumni Mentorships.
+For that reason, we have launched an exciting new initiative: the Summer Alumni Mentorships.
 Each summer we will place several Penn English majors in internships in organizations run by Penn English alumni.
 Rising juniors, rising seniors, and those who have just graduated are eligible to apply.
 Each mentorship involves 20 hours a week for 8 weeks, and the student will receive an award from the English Department of $2500.

 Summer Alumni Mentorships are a valuable opportunity for both our students and our alumni.
 Students receive important training and put the skills they have learned to practical use, with money to cover their living expenses for the summer months.
 Alumni gain valuable assistance (at no expense to them), while helping to shape the career paths of future leaders and maintaining their connection with Fisher-Bennett Hall.